 Wasootch Ridge is a great trail to do all year round.
-This trail would be best between April and October, though I’ve seen photos in the winter and the images are gorgeous.
+This trail would be best between April and October, though I’ve seen photos in the winter, and the images are gorgeous.
 Just make sure you have gaiters, crampons, and poles if you decide to do a winter hike.

 It receives a lot of sun exposure, and since it’s not as high as many other trails, it is one of the first for the snow to melt.
 We hiked in early June, and the path was dry with only a patch or two of snow underneath a few trees.
-With a pair of microspikes, gaiters, and poles you could easily handle this trail with a bit of snow in February or March.
+With a pair of microspikes, gaiters, and poles, you could easily handle this trail with a bit of snow in February or March.

 How Popular Is Wasootch Ridge?

 Wasootch Ridge is one of the most popular hikes in Kananaskis country, so I wouldn’t expect to have the trail to yourself.
-With that being said, it’s nothing like the more popular easy trails off the Bow Valley Parkway or around Banff.
+With that being said, it’s nothing like the more popular easy trails of the Bow Valley Parkway or around Banff.

 Is Wasootch Ridge Family and Dog Friendly?

-Most of the trail is moderate, but as mentioned at the beginning, there is a steep climb up and down.
+Most of the trail is moderate, but there is a steep climb up and down, as mentioned at the beginning.
 However, once you’re on the ridge, it’s a moderate hike.
 Big dogs should handle the trail just fine, and it’s widespread to see dogs on the trail.
 Rember to bring a leash harness.